 The basic mechanical formula for energy has many derivations, but it all boils down to the motion of mass.
 For example, the heat of boiling water is actually particles of water moving rapidly because of high amounts of energy.
 The same is true for any hot object – as another example, radiation energy is simply the product of the motions of excited particles.

-With all this in mind, the standard metric system or SI unit of measure for energy is joules (J).
-This is equivalent to one Newton of force acting through one metre distance, and it can be converted into other measurements of energy, like calories.
+The standard metric system or SI unit of measure for energy is joules (J).
+This is equivalent to one Newton of force acting through one metre distance, and can be converted into other measurements of energy such as calories.

-One calorie is the amount of energy needed to raise one gram of water by 1°C. This makes one calorie the equivalent to 4.184 J. Similarly, a BTU, or British Thermal Unit, is the unit of energy required to raise the temperature of one pound of water by 1°F.
+As an example, one calorie is the amount of energy needed to raise the temperature of 1g of water by 1°C, which is the equivalent to 4.184 J. Similarly, a BTU (British Thermal Unit) is the amount of energy needed to raise one pound of water by 1°F.

 How To Calculate Chemical Energy